Summer Undergraduate Research Fellowship

 What is the Application and Selection Process?

 - Faculty should reach out to a student in their area of interest or major and inquire about the possibility of SURF participation.
 We depend on SURF faculty mentors to fully vet the students chosen for participation with them.
 Students who have completed 15 credits at the time of application and retain an overall GPA of 3.0 are eligible to participate.
+If a student’s GPA is slightly lower, the student and in particular the mentor must address why undergraduate research is appropriate for the student in the application materials.
 Students and faculty mentors must submit joint applications.
-In 2018, because of a large budget cut, faculty are restricted to mentoring 1 student on 1 project and preferably a student who has not previously participated in SURF.
+In 2020 there is funding for 15 students and so generally faculty are restricted to mentoring 1 student on 1 project though there could be an opportunity to add an additional student if applications fall below 15.

 What are the Expectations for Student Researchers?